n8n-io/n8n-docs/docs/manage-cloud/cloud-data-management.md

 ## How to reduce memory consumption in your workflow

 The way you build workflows affects how much data they consume when executed.
-Although these guidelines aren't applicable to all cases, they provide a baseline of best practices to avoid ex of instance memory.
+Although these guidelines aren't applicable to all cases, they provide a baseline of best practices to avoid exceeding instance memory.

 * Split the data processed into smaller chunks.
 For example, instead of fetching 10,000 rows with each execution, process 200 rows with each execution.
 * Avoid using the Code node where possible.